 CERT Initial Training

-The CERT Basic course consists of thirty hours of instruction, twice a week for 5 weeks, each of the 10 class sessions being three hours.
+The CERT Basic course consists of thirty six hours of instruction, twice a week for 6 weeks.
+Each of the 12 class sessions is three hours every Monday and Friday morning from 9:00 to 12:00 noon.
+There are typically two training courses per year, one in February and one in October.
 Upon completion of the classroom and hands-on course of instruction you will attend a Disaster Drill after which you will graduate from training.
 At that time you will be assigned to a CERT team within your village area.
 Your education will continue through team meetings, general meetings, continuing education sessions and disaster drills all of which are held on a regular basis.